jerdog/talk-bareMetal2Abstraction-slidev/slides.md

 ---

 <!--
 These technological and cultural shifts have yielded Cloud Native, characterized by microservices, continuous delivery, automated management, and so much more.
 We've had to learn new tools, new languages, and new ways of thinking about infrastructure.
-We've had to adapt to a world where everything is constantly changing, and where the only constant is change itself.
+But core foundational elements are still there and shape our thinking.
 -->

 ---